doda25-team24/operation/README.md

-Metrics scraping is enabled automatically during Helm installation No manual Prometheus configuration is required ServiceMonitor resources are created automatically for all services After running helm install, the metrics endpoints should be available by running the commands:
+Metrics scraping is enabled automatically during Helm installation

+No manual Prometheus configuration is required

+ServiceMonitor resources are created automatically for all services

+After running helm install, the metrics endpoints should be available through the ingress, by running the commands:

 ```bash
 curl http://127.0.0.1:8000/metrics/model-service